premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-11-the-inevitability-of-entrophy.md

 Have you ever wondered what happens to that much energy from the sun?.
 About 30% is reflected back to space and 70% is absorbed by the atmosphere, land, and oceans.

-A large portion of the energy from the sun, are used by the plants along with nutrients from the soil & carbon from the atmosphere to grow (photosynthesis), the herbivores eat the plants, the carnivores eat the herbivores, and when the animals and plants die, they decompose and return as nutrients to the soil.
+A large portion of the energy from the sun, are used by the plants along with nutrients from the soil and carbon from the atmosphere to grow (photosynthesis), the herbivores eat the plants, the carnivores eat the herbivores, and when the animals and plants die, they decompose and return as nutrients to the soil.
 The plants use nutrients from the soil, carbon from the air, and energy from the sun to grow again.
 The cycle continues.

 Life forms in earth are effective at absorbing and dissipating energy from the sun. (i.e.) absorbing concentrated high energy photos and dissipating weak radiations out to the space.
 In other words, order to disorder.